VGUCrew1999/MediaDatabase/README.md

 The original planned features were: log file, a generic class, the project would be asynchronous, 3 or more unit tests.
 The current planned features are: log file, 3 or more unit tests and a list populated with values and used in the program.

-Log file - external file tracking user input, important events and errors. it can also be printed to the user Unit tests - currently not implemented yet
+Log file - external file tracking user input, important events and errors. it can also be printed to the user.
+Unit tests - 6 in total, testing adding, editing, and deleting a movie and a game.
-List of values - a list of video games used in the search function, along with a list of movies used in the same way
+List of values - a list of video games used in the search function, along with a list of movies used in the same way.

 #How the menu works